Vislink Technologies (VISL) vs. Its Peers Financial Analysis

-Vislink Technologies (NASDAQ: VISL) is one of 26 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Vislink Technologies to similar companies based on the strength of its dividends, earnings, analyst recommendations, risk, profitability, valuation and institutional ownership.
+Vislink Technologies (NASDAQ: VISL) is one of 26 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Vislink Technologies to related companies based on the strength of its dividends, profitability, risk, institutional ownership, valuation, analyst recommendations and earnings.

+3.7% of Vislink Technologies shares are owned by institutional investors.
+Comparatively, 37.8% of shares of all “Communications equipment, not elsewhere classified” companies are owned by institutional investors.
+10.3% of Vislink Technologies shares are owned by insiders.
+Comparatively, 17.6% of shares of all “Communications equipment, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares Vislink Technologies and its competitors gross revenue, earnings per share and valuation.
+This table compares Vislink Technologies and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue